 Our Guide on Where to Stay in Los Angeles will help you understand the city and help you choose where it would be best for you to base your trip to LA.
-We detail the Pros and Cons of each area and offer a few suggestions of hotels in the district.
+We detail the Pros and Cons of each area and offer a few suggestions for hotels in the district.
 The Guide is Primarily for Tourist use, for those staying in the city to explore the amazing sights and attractions of the City Of Angels!

 Where Is The Best Place To Stay In Los Angeles?

-L.A is over 469 Square miles and is made up of over 400 districts!
+L.A. is over 469 Square miles and is made up of over 400 districts!
 And this is JUST the City.
 If you widen it to the metropolitan area, which is what most people consider L.A, then it’s a staggering 4850 Square Miles with more districts than we can reasonably count!

 Fortunately, as this is primarily a Tourist based Blog narrowing this gigantic area down to just a few choice districts is surprisingly Easy.
-The Tourist parts of L.A are all clustered in a few spots and staying in any of the following locations will provide easy access to all the tourist hotspots along with a wide choice of hotels and plenty of fantastic restaurants.
+The Tourist parts of L.A. are all clustered in a few spots and staying in any of the following locations will provide easy access to all the tourist hotspots along with a wide choice of hotels and plenty of fantastic restaurants.

 Don’t be daunted or overawed by the Ginagantic size of the City, choose from one of our recommended locations and you will be sure to have a great time.